django/deps/draft/0010-new-governance.rst

 The process of electing a Technical Board is as follows:

-1. When an election is automatically triggered, or when the Technical Board votes to trigger an election, the Secretary of the DSF SHALL be notified in writing of the triggering of the election, and the condition which triggered it.
+1. When an election is automatically triggered, or when the Technical Board votes to trigger an election, the Technical Board SHALL direct one of its members to notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
 The Secretary of the DSF then SHALL post to the django-developers mailing list to announce the election and its timeline.

 2. As soon as the election is announced, the DSF Board shall begin a period of voter registration.
 All Individual members of the DSF are